The theatre program offers students the opportunity to study acting or technical theatre production (stagecraft).

 Why study theatre at Grenfell?

 Theatre professionals live for the rush of the stage – the preparation and rehearsal, the thrill of opening night, the enthusiasm of a live audience.
-Grenfell's theatre program provides combines practical and academic training and encourages imaginative theatre artists to take risks.
+Grenfell's theatre program combines practical and academic training and encourages imaginative theatre artists to take risks.
 Hands-on learning is a daily part of the program as students prepare four main stage productions each year.

 Your practical education is complimented with lecture courses in dramatic literature, and theatre and art history.
 The master classes, instructed by guest artists, provide a unique learning experience.
 Students benefit from class time with working professional guest artists who share their knowledge, skills and experience.
 You'll gain industry contacts and a realistic introduction to the business of theatre arts.
 View our theatre program courses.